Yesterday’s sharebox included a bag of a dozen or so decent-sized jalapeños. That’s a lot. More than we can eat before they start to go hinky.

 - 2 tsp honey

 Sterilize a pint’s worth of jars (when I’m picking out jars, I try to keep in mind how quickly I use something once it’s opened; a single pint just seems too big to work through in a few months—plus, it takes up more space in the fridge—so halfs or quarters are a better fit for us).
-Prep the lids by setting them to simmer in a separate pan.
+Prep the lids according to the manufacturer’s directions.

 Bring the vinegar, water, salt, and honey to a boil.